ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 In our setup, the battery voltage is measured directly at the flight controller `Vbat` pin and the current is measured at the 4-in1 ESC `Curr` pin.

-1. On *ArduPilot Methodic Configurator* select `08_batt1.param` on the *Current intermediate parameter file:* Combobox.
-1. Read the documentation links inside the `08_batt1.param documentation`
-1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
-1. Press `Upload selected params to FC, and advance to next file` button.
+Repeat the steps from section 2.5.1 to edit and upload the `08_batt1.param` file

 ## 2.10 Configure the redundant (secondary) battery monitor

 To be on the safe side we used a Holybro PM02 as a redundant secondary voltage and current monitor.
 One other option would be the [CBU 2-8s DroneCAN Battery Monitor and Current Sensor](https://www.cbunmanned.com/store).

-1. On *ArduPilot Methodic Configurator* select `09_batt2.param` on the *Current intermediate parameter file:* Combobox.
-1. Read the documentation links inside the `09_batt2.param documentation`
-1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
-1. Press `Upload selected params to FC, and advance to next file` button.
+Repeat the steps from section 2.5.1 to edit and upload the `09_batt2.param` file

 ## 2.11 Configure the GNSS receiver(s)

 GNSS receivers very often contain a magnetometer (compass) sensor.
 So they need to be configured before proceeding to the next step.

-1. On *ArduPilot Methodic Configurator* select `10_gnss.param` on the *Current intermediate parameter file:* Combobox.
-1. Read the documentation links inside the `10_gnss.param documentation`
-1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
-1. Press `Upload selected params to FC, and advance to next file` button.
+Repeat the steps from section 2.5.1 to edit and upload the `10_gnss.param` file

-1. When asked *Should the FC values now be copied to the 11_mp_setup_mandatory_hardware.param file?* select `No` and close the *ArduPilot Methodic Configurator* software.
+When asked *Should the FC values now be copied to the 11_mp_setup_mandatory_hardware.param file?* select `No` and close the *ArduPilot Methodic Configurator* software.

 ## 2.12 Configure "Mandatory Hardware" Parameters